garoller/git-tutorial/README.md

 ### Miscellaneous

 #### Git ignore
+TODO: this section

 #### Helpful commands

 `git log` - shows the local commit history

-`git status` - shows what branch you're currently on, and staged, unstages, and untracked files
+`git status` - shows what branch you're currently on, and staged, unstaged, and untracked files

-`git branch` - shows all of the your local branches
+`git branch` - shows all local branches

 `git stash` - removes all uncommitted changes from the working directory, but stores them to use for later